 The Foundation has entered into charitable remainder annuity and unitrust agreements whereby assets are made available on the condition that income is paid periodically to designated individuals.
 Payments of such amounts terminate at a time specified in the agreements.
-Included in investments at June 30, 2013 and 2012, is \$13,059,367 and \$11,532,978, respectively, of assets held under the agreements and are comprised of U.S. Government obligations, corporate bonds, and U.S. and global equities.
+Included in investments at June 30, 2014 and 2013, are \$13,853,722 and \$13,059,367, respectively, of assets held under the agreements and are comprised of U.S. Government obligations, corporate bonds, and U.S. and global equities.

-The Foundation has reported in the accompanying statements of financial position an actuarial liability of \$4,508,181 and \$4,163,403 at June 30, 2013 and 2012, respectively, which represents the present value of estimated future payments to beneficiaries of the charitable remainder annuity trusts and unitrusts, taking into consideration their life expectancy and discounted at applicable interest rates.
+The Foundation has reported in the accompanying statements of financial position an actuarial liability of \$4,684,336 and \$4,508,181 at June 30, 2014 and 2013, respectively, which represents the present value of estimated future payments to beneficiaries of the charitable remainder annuity trusts and unitrusts, taking into consideration their life expectancy and discounted at applicable interest rates.

 The Foundation has entered into charitable gift annuity agreements whereby donors contribute assets in exchange for the Foundation's promise to pay a fixed amount to a designated individual for a specified period of time.
-The assets contributed are held as general assets of the Foundation and an actuarial liability which represents the present value of estimated future payments to beneficiaries of charitable gift annuities of \$902,930 and \$847,980 at June 30, 2013 and 2012, respectively, has been reported in the accompanying statements of financial position.
+The assets contributed are held as general assets of the Foundation and an actuarial liability which represents the present value of estimated future payments to beneficiaries of charitable gift annuities of \$843,513 and \$902,930 at June 30, 2014 and 2013, respectively, has been reported in the accompanying statements of financial position.